Get insider access

 When it matters: Along with the Max Pulse Width Brightness, to see how much brightness is sacrificed to get the clearest motion.

-The Shortest Pulse Width Brightness is the brightness of the display with the pulse width at its minimum level.
+The Shortest Pulse Width Brightness is the display's brightness with the pulse width at its minimum level.
 For monitors that don't have a customizable pulse width control, this measurement is just the same as the Longest Pulse Width Brightness.
 If it has a customizable pulse width control, the brightness tends to be very low, to the point where the screen is dark, but a shorter pulse width also helps improve the appearance of motion.

 Pulse Phase Control